bugsnag/bugsnag-js/examples/express/README.md

 Once started, it will serve a page at http://localhost:9871 with buttons that cause the server to send various errors.

+*Note that if you hit the button that crashes the server, you will need to restart it again!*

 ### With docker

 The project includes a `Dockerfile`.
 If you're familiar with docker, this is the easiest way to start the example.
 Otherwise, skip ahead to the [without docker](#without-docker) section.